-- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all children. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a child who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a child who is subject to a Child Protection Plan; - there is any change in circumstances to a child who is subject to a Child Protection Plan. - 2.4.4 When a child who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
-The Child Protection Chair and Social Work Team will also be informed.
+- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all children. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (2023), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a child who is subject to a Child Protection Plan (whether fixed term or permanently) - there is an unexplained absence of a child who is subject to a Child Protection Plan - there is any change in circumstances to a child who is subject to a Child Protection Plan. - 2.4.4 When a child who is subject to a Child Protection Plan leaves Monkfield Park, information will be transferred to the new school/setting immediately.
+The Child Protection Chair and Social Care Team will also be informed.